 The wizard also simplifies iterative reconfiguration and redeployment of successive clusters as your environments grow and change.

-Fuel helps to avoid lock-in by letting you choose from deployment with CentOS, Red Hat, or Ubuntu as the host operating system and Mirantis OpenStack or Red Hat OpenStack as distros.
-Mirantis validates each of these up-to-date distros, so that you can use Fuel to maintain OpenStack with other commercial packages.
+Fuel helps to avoid lock-in by letting you choose from deployment with CentOS or Ubuntu as the host operating system.
+Mirantis validates the distros directly from trunk, so that you can use Fuel to maintain OpenStack.

 OpenStack packages distributed with Mirantis OpenStack are pulled directly from the trunk and bug-fixed ahead of the community release.
 In addition to all of the core OpenStack packages, Mirantis OpenStack includes HA components and related OpenStack projects to maximize the resiliency and value of your OpenStack environment.